Tom-PIT/Connected.Docs/en/Assets/CodeLists/Products.md

 ## Deletion

-A product can be deleted only if it is not referenced by dependent entries, such as stock movements, documents, or material structures.
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

 If confirmed, the product is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
+> A product can be deleted only if it is not referenced by dependent entries, such as stock movements, documents, or material structures.